dyllandry/logseq/pages/Message Queue Project.md

 	- LATER send messages to `queue_b` from message_sender_app
 	- LATER consume messages on `queue_a` from message_consumer_app_a
 	- LATER consume messages on `queue_b` from message_consumer_app_b
-	- DONE store messages that couldn't be consumed in a _dead-letter queue_
+	- LATER store messages that couldn't be consumed in a _dead-letter queue_
 	  :LOGBOOK:
 	  CLOCK: [2021-12-09 Thu 19:57:53]--[2021-12-09 Thu 19:57:53] =>  00:00:00
 	  :END:
-	-
+	- LATER investigate benefits of using CloudWatch with -